General Revision Act: Subsequent actions

 On March 30, less than a month after the act was passed, President Harrison established the Yellowstone Park Timberland Reserve to create a protective boundary around Yellowstone National Park.
 Harrison went on to set aside more than 13 e6acres as forest reserves, in addition to creating Sequoia, General Grant, and Yosemite National Parks.

 President Cleveland continued Harrison's conservation policies by creating more than 25 e6acres of forest reserves.
 21 e6acres of these were designated in a single day: Cleveland issued 13 separate proclamations on February 22, 1897, just two weeks before the end of his final term.
 This action generated a great deal of controversy in the affected states, mainly in the west; the Seattle Chamber of Commerce noted that even "King George had never attempted so high-handed an invasion upon the rights" of American citizens.
 The Republican-controlled Congress attempted to invalidate Cleveland's actions by passing an amendment to the Sundry Civil Appropriations Act, a critical funding bill, forcing the Democratic president to choose "between funding the federal government or preserving his forest reserves".
 Cleveland decided in favor of the government shutdown and pocket-vetoed the bill on his last day in office.

 Congress made no further attempt to reverse Cleveland's actions or restrict the president from creating new reserves after Republican William McKinley took office on March 4.
-In fact, Congress reaffirmed executive authority to designate forest reserves, though the act they passed in June 1897 added language that required that any new reserves must protect forest or watersheds and "furnish a continuous supply of timber for the use and necessities of citizens of the United States".
+In fact, Congress reaffirmed executive authority to designate forest reserves, though the Organic Act of 1897 added language that required that any new reserves must protect forest or watersheds and "furnish a continuous supply of timber for the use and necessities of citizens of the United States".
 Although McKinley did reduce the size of a few of his predecessor's reserves, he ultimately expanded the nation's protected forest by over 7 e6acres.

 In 1905, President Theodore Roosevelt created the United States Forest Service, naming Gifford Pinchot the first agency chief.
 Pinchot was put in charge of the forest reserves to manage them "for the greatest good of the greatest number in the long run".
-In support of this directive, Congress changed the jurisdiction of the reserves from the General Land Office in the Department of the Interior to the new Division of Forestry within the Department of Agriculture.
+In support of this directive, the Transfer Act of 1905 changed the jurisdiction of the reserves from the United States General Land Office in the Department of the Interior to the new Division of Forestry within the Department of Agriculture.

 Two years later in 1907, Congress renamed forest reserves to national forests through provisions of an agriculture appropriations bill.
 In addition, the provisions prohibited the creation or enlargement of national forests in Colorado, Idaho, Montana, Oregon, Washington, and Wyoming, except by act of Congress.
 After the bill's passage by Congress on February 25, Chief Forester Pinchot and his staff raced to identify an additional 16 e6acres of forest in those states, which President Roosevelt designated as forest reserves prior to signing the act into law on March 4.
 In total, Roosevelt would quadruple the nation's forest reserves from 50 e6acres to nearly 200 e6acres.